DThornz/GOA_Calculator/README.md

 # GOA Calculator

-## This code was made to work with MATLAB R2020b
+## This code was made to work with MATLAB R2020b and requires the Image Processing Toolbox work properly.

-## This code requires the following MATLAB Toolbox:
-1. Image Processing

 ## What is GOA?